1. Intro

 Remember that a merge conflict occurs when the exact same line(s) are changed in separate branches.
 Let's alter the page's heading on two different branches.
 So Let's:

-• change the heading on the master branch
+- change the heading on the

-• change the same heading
+branch - change the same heading

-• switch back to the master branch
+- switch back to the

-• merge in the heading-update branch
+branch - merge in the

 Change Heading On Branch 1

-Since the master branch is just a regular ol' branch like all the rest, let's just alter the heading while we're on the master branch.
-So change the
+branch is just a regular ol' branch like all the rest, let's just alter the heading while we're on the master

 heading from whatever you have it to something else.
 For me, the heading is currently "Adventure" on line 13, and I'm changing it to "Quest".